ferran-candela/upc-aidl-2021-image-retrieval/README.md

 # Deep Learning Image retrieval for Fashion Product database

 The aim of the project is the creation of a tool that allows the full implementation and evaluation of an image retrieval web application using the [Fashion Product](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) dataset as the database.
-DuSeveral existing pre-trained models are evaluated and also custom models are created from applying Transfer Learning from them.
+Several existing pre-trained models are evaluated and also custom models are created from applying Transfer Learning from them.

 The main idea is that a user can obtain the topK ranking products more similar to an image using one of the different models available.

-The [Deep Fashion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) database is used to evaluate the system with more heterogeneous images (real world images) and finally used to obtain the best model as it is depicted in the evaluation results.
+The [Deep Fashion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) database is used to evaluate the system with more heterogeneous images (real world images) and finally used to conclude which is the best model as it is depicted in the experiments documented.

 The original code is the Final Project delivery for the UPC [Artificial Intelligence with Deep Learning Postgraduate Course](https://www.talent.upc.edu/ing/estudis/formacio/curs/310401/postgraduate-course-artificial-intelligence-deep-learning/) 2020-2021 edition, authored by: